MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud_edge-LandingPage.md

 - Enable warehouse workers to create and execute inventory movements using the warehouse app.
 - Enable warehouse worker to register purchase orders and conduct put away using the warehouse app.

-Go [here](cloud_edge-workload-warehousing.md) for more information.
+Review the [warehouse scale unit workload details](cloud_edge-workload-warehousing.md) for more information.

-## Onboarding to to using scale units for your Dynamics 365  Supply Chain Management environment
+## Onboarding to using scale units for your Dynamics 365  Supply Chain Management environment

 ### The deployment of the preview for cloud and edge scale units